gdwnldsKSC/WinQEMU/ReadMe.md

 Visual Studio 2022 17.9 or higher, introduced in February 2024 when typeof() and
 \_\_typeof\_\_ support were added.

+7/18/24 - -m 1024 causes null pointer failures in some functions, for now we'll just use -m 512 while working on bringing in some finishes to currently incomplete changes.
+Changes to Visual Studio will necessitate upgrading to VS 2022 17.11 which is currently in preview, but can be installed side-by-side with release version.

+# Building instructions

 Only Debug/Win32 is currently "fixed up" and validated.